The Google Console tool is the brain box for optimizing a website on Google search engine and several other online search platforms.

 There are two methods to verify your site.
 The domain verification and the URL prefix verification.

-I recommend using this method, although it may be a little bit technical the the other, but once done correctly, it goes across all URLs and subdomains, be it HTTPS or HTTP.
+I recommend using this method, although it may be a little bit more technical than the other.

 To achieve this method DNS verification is required.